dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 In ASP.NET Core 3.0, Web Host (`WebHost` class) or Generic Host (`Host` class) can be used in a web app.
 Generic Host is recommended, and Web Host is available for backwards compatibility.

-The framework provides `CreateDefaultBuilder` convenience and `ConfigureWebHostDefaults` extension methods that set up a host with commonly used options, such as the following:
+The framework provides the `CreateDefaultBuilder` and `ConfigureWebHostDefaults` methods to set up a host with commonly used options, such as the following:

 * Use [Kestrel](#servers) as the web server and enable IIS integration.
 * Load configuration from *appsettings.json*, *appsettings.[EnvironmentName].json*, environment variables, and command line arguments.